Lab: Exploiting cache server normalization for web cache deception

 4. Right-click the message and select Send to Intruder.

 5. Go to the Intruder tab.
-Make sure the Sniper attack type is selected and add a payload position after /my-account as follows: /my-account§§abc.
+Make sure that Sniper attack is selected and add a payload position after /my-account as follows: /my-account§§abc.

-6. Go to the Payloads tab.
-Under Payload settings [Simple list], add a list of characters that may be used as delimiters.
+6. In the Payloads side panel, under Payload configuration, add a list of characters that may be used as delimiters.

 7. Under Payload encoding, deselect URL-encode these characters.